 There are no limits as to how many buy-to-let mortgages you can have, although some lenders will limit the amount they’ll lend to one person.

 Can I get a second home mortgage if I’m older?

-There’s no legal age limit for getting a second mortgage to buy another house; it’s more important to have a high credit score and level of disposable income.
+There’s no legal age limit for getting a second mortgage to buy another house – it’s more important to have a good credit score and disposable income.
 That said, some lenders set their own age criteria and mortgage term lengths.